How to Grow Cilantro at Home

 Cilantro at a Glance

-This soft plant can grow up 6 to 10 inches tall and can spread anywhere between 4 inches and 10 inches depending on the variety you have.
+This soft plant can grow up to 6 to 10 inches tall and can spread anywhere between 4 inches and 10 inches, depending on your variety.

-You may also like: Rosemary: Propagating, Growing, Harvesting, & Uses
+You may also like: Rosemary: Everything You Need To Know

 These herbs are relatively quick to mature.
-You can start picking the flat leaves of the plant within 50 to 55 days of starting seed.
-If you want to harvest the Coriander seeds it produces after flowering, you might have to wait up to 100 days since it typically bolts to make seed heads when the days start to lengthen and the temperatures rise in the summer.
+You can start picking the flat leaves of the plant within 50 to 55 days of starting the seed.
+If you want to harvest the Coriander seeds, it produces after flowering.
+You might have to wait up to 100 days since it typically bolts to make seed heads when the days start to lengthen, and the temperatures rise in the summer.

 My Mother tastes it as soap, yet I nor any of my kids or hubby taste it that way.
-Except I told the oldest son and now he’s upset cause he thinks it tastes like soap – the power of suggestion is incredible! lol
+Except I told the oldest son, and now he’s upset cause he thinks cilantro tastes like soap – the power of suggestion is incredible! lol

 Sow cilantro seeds 1/4-inch deep and about 1 foot apart directly in the garden soil in late spring or early summer.
 If you want to have a steady supply of fresh cilantro throughout its growing season, succession plant a new batch of cilantro every two weeks.

-Cilantro is a cool weather herb and it grows best in light shade or partial shade.
-However, if you keep it moist enough, it can handle warm weather and full sun in the early spring and in the fall.
-But, be careful to avoid overwatering these new plants so you don’t end up with root rot and waterlogging.
+Cilantro is a cool weather herb, and it grows best in light shade or partial shade.
+However, if you keep it moist enough, it can handle warm weather and full sun in the early spring and the fall.
+But, be careful to avoid overwatering these new plants, so you don’t end up with root rot and waterlogging.

 Caring for Cilantro Plants

+Alternatively, you can gather the seed pods to harvest the Coriander seeds they produce.
 As we discussed earlier, cilantro starts to bolt once hot weather hits.
-Once it begins to set seeds, the plant will quickly degrade and it will self-sow.
-Alternatively, you can gather the seed pods to harvest the Coriander seeds they produce.
+Once it begins to set seeds, the coriander plant will quickly degrade, and it will self-sow.

 Harvesting and Using Cilantro

 The great thing about cilantro is you get two kinds of ingredients from just one plant.
-You can start harvesting the new leaves once the plants are about 6 inches tall.
+You can start harvesting the new plant’s leaves once the new cilantro plants are about 6 inches tall.